theduckingtraveller/theduckingtraveller.github.io/_posts/2017-07-22-toronto-canada.md

 Toronto, one of the most popular urban cities in North America is a hub for business, arts, and culture.
 This metropolitan city has a charm and charisma of its own.
 I travelled here during April and the sun had just started burning a little brighter than it does in winter.
 I love spring and Toronto definitely lights up as summer starts to roll in.
 There are a ton of activities to do in and around the city and there won’t be a moment to spare.

+### <a id="Info"></a>Basic Information

+PATH - The Path is the underground walkway and shopping area connecting all major towers in downtown Toronto.
+It is the largest underground shopping complex in the world.
+If it’s too hot or cold outside, you can spend some time here window shopping or buy souvenirs for your friends back home.
+The path also is the central bus and train terminal so if you live outside the city, you can catch your ride from here.

+VISA - Make sure that you have the right documentation such as a valid visa and passport before traveling to Canada.
+The Visa process can take a few weeks so plan ahead!
+For Indian passport holders, your visa is valid till the time your passport is valid.

+Currency in Canada is CAD and 1CAD = 0.73 USD.

+Get a roaming sim card using  <a href="https://www.getnomad.app/">Nomad</a> Use my referal code AMRI34EB for $5 off your first eSIM data plan purchase.

 ### Getting here